phytophthora dieback

 Managing Your Tropical Fruit Grove Under Changing Water Table Levels

-... fruit load.
-Wait several weeks to months to evaluate the extent of tree damage or tree dieback.
-This is because it takes time for trees to recover from drought stress.
-Like flooding stress, ... conditions root diseases proliferate.
+... and browning (scorching).
+Fruit drop and leaf chlorosis and leaf abscission (drop).
+Stem dieback, limb dieback.
+Tree death.
+Symptoms of drought stress are identical to flooding stress.
+Drought generally reduces ... root diseases proliferate.
 This is especially true of the disease causing "water molds" - Pythium and Phytophthora.
-For groves that are located in low, flood prone areas, or areas of high water table ...
+For groves that are located in low, flood prone areas, or areas of high ...

 edis.ifas.ufl.edu